keing1/keing1.github.io/_posts/2025-04-24-reward-hacking.md

 Recent examples of reward hacking (more in [appendix](https://keing1.github.io/2025-04-24-reward-hacking/#appendix))
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In this section, I provide summaries of two instances of reward hacking in recent frontier models.
-Many additional examples can be found in the [Appendix](https://keing1.github.io/2025-04-24-reward-hacking/#appendix), and I strongly encourage readers to explore the full set of cases.
+Many additional examples can be found in the [Appendix](https://keing1.github.io/2025-04-24-reward-hacking/#appendix), and I strongly encourage readers to explore the full set of cases.[^09lgh49bms6]

 ### Cheating to win at chess